2020 exhibition at the CHO

 May 19 - September 29, 2019

-The Orleans Historical Society has brought together important items from its collection and other museums/private collectors on Cape Cod to showcase the entrepreneurial spirit of living by the sea.
+The CHO brought together important items from its collection and other museums/private collectors on Cape Cod to showcase the entrepreneurial spirit of living by the sea.
 The exhibit will include ship models and other artifacts that tell its story in dramatic form as only people of Cape Cod can do.
 Designed by Dr. Edith Tonelli, Guest Curator, the exhibit is sure to fascinate viewers of all ages.

 Attack on Orleans!
 The German Submarine Attack off Nauset Beach on July 21, 1918